kusor/triton-kbmapi/docs/index.md

 #### Audit Trail

-Given the critical nature of the pivtoken data, we want to provide an audit trail of activity.
+Given the critical nature of the PIV token data, we want to provide an audit trail of activity.
 While there is discussion of creating an AuditAPI at some point in the future, it currently does not look like it would be available to meet the current deadlines.
 Once available, we should look at the effort